 The pair is being hit from both sides.
 The US Dollar is firmer, while the Australian Dollar is underperforming after mixed Australian inflation data.
 That combination matters.
 A currency pair can absorb one-sided pressure.
 It struggles when both legs move against it.

-The CME FedWatch tool shows an almost 86% chance that the Federal Reserve will deliver at least one interest rate hike by year-end, FXStreet reported.
+The CME FedWatch tool shows Fed hike odds at almost 86% for at least one Federal Reserve interest rate hike by year-end, FXStreet reported.

 That is the cleanest macro signal in the source material.
 Traders are not just reacting to a soft Aussie print.
 They are also repricing the dollar side as US inflation pressure keeps the Fed in play.